Colorado casino offering free course to hire more dealers

 The casino is in the middle of a massive expansion and will be adding about 30 gaming tables that will need about 150 dealers to work at blackjack, craps and roulette tables.

-Steve Zlobin is the Table Games Manager at the Monarch Casino.
-He said the casino is starting up a free dealing school, and anyone who passes is guaranteed a job dealing.
+Steve Zlobin, the table games manager at the Monarch Casino, said the casino is starting a free dealing school, and anyone who passes is guaranteed a job dealing.

 The school entails 120 hours of training, and people who finish the course can take a test to get a job dealing.